hatimmakki/Docx-parser-and-generator-client/README.txt

 In this code I use AndroidAnnotations framework.
 It makes code more cleaner with no side effect.

 Most interesting part is in DocumentActivity - loadDocument and saveDocument.
-To replace placeholders with user input I use ParagraphRangeUpdater children (DatePicker, EditText).
-To read/write document I use Apache POI library - it is most advanced (but abandoned) .doc java library.
+To replace placeholders with user input I use SegmentValueUpdater children (DatePicker, EditText).

-I did not implement image feature due to Apache POI limitation.
-It's .doc part does not support image insertion.
-New version (.docx) does support it, but source file is in old doc format.
+WAS: >> To read/write document I use Apache POI library - it is most advanced (but abandoned) .doc java library.

-Task was not very complicated, except for lack of POI documentation and image research, which I will continue for some time.
+NOW: >> Apache POI can not be run on Android because of huge dependency library (oo-schemas) which breaks app build process.
-Nevertheless I spent about 22 hrs, mostly trying to get image into doc.
+I use API to server (written on Spark micro framework) to parse and build result document.
+So android device used just to collect user's input and fetch/save file to Dropbox.